-The following lemma shows that if a certain ordinal-valued winning time label exist for an embedded game, then all the smaller winning time labels must exist for that game as well. \begin{lemma} Let $\mathbf{G}=\embgame(\vrf,\ctr,A,\initst,\psi_{\ctr},\psi_{\octr})$ be an embedded game and $\tlim<\tlimbound$ an ordinal.
+The following lemma shows that if a certain ordinal-valued winning time label exist for an embedded game, then all the smaller winning time labels must exist for that game, as well. \begin{lemma} Let $\mathbf{G}=\embgame(\vrf,\ctr,A,\initst,\psi_{\ctr},\psi_{\octr})$ be an embedded game and $\tlim<\tlimbound$ an ordinal.
 Assume that $\mathcal{L}_\pl(q)=\tlim$ for some $q\in\St$ and $\pl\in\{{\bf A},{\bf E}\}$.
 Then for every $\delta\leq\tlim$ there is a state $q_\delta$ for which $\mathcal{L}_\ctr(q_\delta)=\delta$. \end{lemma}

 \begin{proof} We prove the claim by transfinite induction on $\tlim<\tlimbound$ for every $q\in\St$.
-The inductive hypothesis is that the claim holds for every $\tlim'<\tlim$ and suppose that either of the players has winning time label $\tlim$ at some state $q$.
+Let the inductive hypothesis be that the claim holds for every $\tlim'<\tlim$ and suppose that either of the players has winning time label $\tlim$ at some state $q$.
 By Proposition~\ref{the: Correspondence of the winning time labels}, we have $\mathcal{L}_\ctr(q)=\tlim$.